Buyer signals experienced sellers look out for

 Another buying signal in sales that’s important to note is when a prospect talks more than 25% of the time on a call.
 While it might seem like a salesperson would intuitively engage their prospect with questions, it’s easy to get wrapped up in delivering the pitch or managing other aspects of the call.

-In these cases, Outreach’s AI assistant Kaia can analyze conversation patterns and provide insights on the prospect’s talk time.
-By helping sales reps understand this dynamic in real-time, they can then adjust their approach on the fly and encourage further engagement.
+Outreach's Conversation Intelligence capabilities analyze conversation patterns and surface insights on prospect talk time.
+By helping sales reps understand this dynamic in real time, they can adjust their approach and encourage further engagement.

 Having a data-driven understanding of conversation flow can be the key to tailoring interactions to boost the chances of a sale.